Samsursekh/Placement-Practice/priya-practise/question.md

 }
 console.log(outer);

+# Advantages of Closure:

+- Module Design Pattern
+- Currying
+- Memoize
+- Data hiding and encapsulation
-- usues
+- setTimeouts etc.
-- 1) object data privacy
-- 2) event handlers and callback functions, and in partial applications,
+- event handlers and callback  - - functions, and in partial

-- 3)currying, and other functional programming patterns.
+# Disadvantages of Closure:

+- Over consumption of memory
+- Memory Leak
+- Freeze browser

 # what is higher-order-funtion ?